Assessing Abnormal Posture: Dr. Rothbart’s Research and its Benefits for Overall Health

 As we age and become more sedentary our muscles become weaker it becomes harder to maintain the body as upright as possible – this is called hyperpronation.
-Over time the body moves toward a collapsing posture – bio-implosion: a forward leaning posture, head forward of the spine, rounded shoulders, forward rotated pelvis, knees travelling inward, collapsing ankles, and an unstable gait.
+Over time the body moves toward a collapsing posture – bio-implosion: a forward-leaning posture, head forward of the spine, rounded shoulders, forward rotated pelvis, knees traveling inward, collapsing ankles, and an unstable gait.
 All of these changes are visible.
-Some are less pronounced than others, but to the experienced observer it is obvious.
+Some are less pronounced than others, but to the experienced observer, it is obvious.

 He was also able to adjust the problem by designing and patenting proprioreceptor insoles that are easy to fit into the patient’s shoes and will rectify the hyperpronation and the body posture will return to normal and the symptoms related to the bad body posture will basically disappear (www.rothbart.org)